paajake/invoicegen-test/README.md

 </p>

 ## About
-This is a Test app to the Finance team of a Law Firm generate Invoices for their clients based on billable hours garnered by the Lawyers.
+This is a Test app to help the Finance department of a Law Firm, generate invoices for their clients based on billable hours garnered by their Lawyers.

 ## Installation
 This is a PHP based application with Laravel Framework for Backend and AdminLTE for Frontend